Uruguay Beat Brazil On Penalties To Reach Copa America Semi-finals - UrduPoint

 Uruguay Beat Brazil On Penalties To Reach Copa America Semi-finals

-Las Vegas, (APP - UrduPoint / Pakistan Point News - 7th Jul, 2024) Uruguay beat Brazil on penalties (4-2) to reach the semi-finals of Copa America after an ugly game ended goalless on Saturday.
+Las Vegas, (APP - UrduPoint / Pakistan Point News - 7th Jul, 2024) Uruguay beat Brazil on penalties (4-2) to reach the semi-finals of Copa America after their game ended goalless on Saturday.

 Uruguay, who finished the game with ten men after Nahitan Nandez was sent off in the 74th minute, will face Colombia in Charlotte, North Carolina, in their semi-final on Wednesday.